Beautiful Puglia – A Road Trip Itinerary

 Budget: Hotel Aloisi – Booking.com | Agoda

-The old town of Lecce
+The beautiful old town of Lecce

 Ostuni

-Built atop a hill, you will see Ostuni in the distance as you drive through the lush Valle d’Itria.
-The so-called La Citta Bianca (the white city) is a maze of alleys, stairs, dead ends, and glimpses of the Adriatic.
+Built atop a hill, you will see the small town of Ostuni in the distance as you drive through the lush Valle d’Itria.
+The so-called La Citta Bianca or ‘The White City’ is a maze of alleys, stairs, dead ends, and glimpses of the sparkling Adriatic Sea.

 Head for the old town, the citadel at the top of the hill is still fortified by the ancient walls.
-This is where you will see the white walls and white-painted buildings which give the town its name.
+This is where you will see the white walls and white-painted buildings which give the white town its name.

 Ostuni is one of the best places in Puglia for meandering, it’s a town just begging to be wandered!
 Make sure you wander in the morning or late afternoon after the long lunch break, this is when the town is at its most vibrant and lively.